Source: Flanders Marine Institute (2019). Maritime Boundaries Geodatabase: Maritime Boundaries and Exclusive Economic Zones (200NM), version 11.

-Not surprisingly, this has led to a proliferation of disputes since the EEZs of two or more states frequently overlap, especially where states claim sovereignty to small islands.
-Since many nations, particularly groups of islands, are in proximity it is common to have EEZs intersect (see above map).
+Not surprisingly, this has led to a proliferation of disputes since the EEZs of two or more states frequently overlap, especially where states claim sovereignty over small islands.
+Since many nations, particularly groups of islands, are in proximity, it is common to have EEZs intersect (see the above map).
 There are three main types of EEZ boundaries.
 Treaty boundaries have been formally recognized by neighboring countries and are thus not contested.
-Median line boundaries have mainly been established by the UNCLOS convention.
+The UNCLOS convention has mainly established median line boundaries.
 While many have been recognized by the concerned countries, a few are being disputed.
-In some cases, disputed boundaries led to large areas of disputed EEZ, notably the Spratly Islands on the South China Sea, portions being contested by China, Vietnam, Malaysia and the Philippines.
+In some cases, disputed boundaries led to large areas of disputed EEZ, notably the Spratly Islands on the South China Sea, portions being contested by China, Vietnam, Malaysia, and the Philippines.
 From a transportation perspective, an important distinction is that vessels of other states have the freedom of navigation within the EEZ.
 While they also have the more restricted right to “innocent passage” through the territorial sea, the coastal state has much greater authority over foreign vessels in that zone.